Recklinghausen: Annual events

 Recklinghausen hosts the annual Ruhrfestspiele (Ruhr Festival), a cultural festival with an international reputation.
 Every year there is a cultural programme with many national and international theatrical productions starting on 1 May.
 In 2008 the programme included the play Speed the Plow starring Kevin Spacey and Jeff Goldblum as one of the major productions.
 The main theatrical stage is the Ruhrfestspielhaus but other theatres in and around Recklinghausen participate.

 Transport

 The two major motorways crossing the area of the city are the A2 and the A43.
 The city is connected to the larger waterways by the Rhein-Herne-Kanal.
 Recklinghausen has two railway stations.
 The Central Station (Recklinghausen Hauptbahnhof), which is served by Intercity and EuroCity services, and the South Station (Recklinghausen Südbahnhof).

-There are two Rhine-Ruhr S-Bahn - S 2 to Dortmund via Herne - Castrop-Rauxel and S 9 to Hagen via Gladbeck - Bottrop - Essen - Velbert - Wuppertal.
+There are two Rhine-Ruhr S-Bahn lines - S 2 to Dortmund via Herne - Castrop-Rauxel and S 9 to Hagen via Gladbeck - Bottrop - Essen - Velbert - Wuppertal.

 Politics

 Mayor

-The current mayor of Recklinghausen is Christoph Tesche of the Christian Democratic Union (CDU).
-The most recent mayoral election was held on 13 September 2020, and the results were as follows:
+The current mayor of Recklinghausen is Axel Tschersich of the Social Democratic Party (SPD).
+The most recent mayoral election was held on 14 September 2025, and the results were as follows: